 The Corporation uses a range of communication methods to keep customers informed and to obtain their feedback.
 Appendix B (attached) provides a comprehensive list of customer consultation methods used extensively throughout the period of the first water plan.
-The primary method of providing information to customers is written documentation.
-The 'On Tap' publication is included with billing details, the quarterly Pipeline publication, articles in the region's main newspapers and information provided through the EGW website are all examples of this.
+The primary method of providing information to customers is written documentation in both hard and soft copy.
+The 'On Tap' publication is included with billing details, the quarterly Pipeline publication reaches a number of stakeholders and customers whilst articles in the region's main newspapers and information provided through the EGW website are all examples of this.